 What should I do if I’ve recently traveled internationally?

-Students, faculty or staff members returning from international travel will be required to self-quarantine, self-monitor, complete the form in the Travel Reporting Portal, and follow the CDC recommendations for what to do for a minimum of 14 days.
+Students, faculty or staff members returning from international travel will be required to self-quarantine, self-monitor, fill out the Travel Self-Reporting Form and follow the CDC recommendations for what to do for a minimum of 14 days.